- Coneflower; purple coneflower

 For Patients & Caregivers

-Echinacea does not appear to relieve the symptoms of the common cold, but it may shorten the duration of colds or be of benefit in the early treatment of influenza when taken within 24 hours of the first cold symptoms.
+Echinacea does not appear to prevent the common cold, but it may shorten the duration of colds or be of benefit in the early treatment of influenza when taken within 24–48 hours of the first symptoms.

 - To treat the common cold

 Most studies do not support this use.
-One clinical trial supports the use of Echinacea for reducing the length of colds, but not the severity of symptoms.
+One clinical trial supports the use of echinacea for reducing the length of colds, but not the severity of symptoms.
 One large trial suggests a specific echinacea formulation could be as effective as a prescription drug to treat influenza, with fewer side effects.

 - As an antiseptic

 Laboratory studies suggest that echinacea has antibacterial qualities.

 Laboratory and animal studies suggest that echinacea extracts stimulate different parts of the immune system.
 Human studies suggest immune-changing effects.

 Laboratory studies suggest that echinacea has antiviral properties and a human study suggests a specific echinacea formulation could be as effective as a prescription drug to treat the influenza virus.

 - For faster wound healing

 Animal models suggest wound-healing properties, but studies have not been conducted in humans.